-FREE ROV TRAINING
+FREE ROV SAFETY TRAINING

-Free training is available for Recreation Off-Highway Vehicles (ROV) operators and passengers from Recreational Off-Highway Vehicle Association (ROHVA).
-Arctic Cat recommends that you complete this course before you first use your new ROV.
+Free training is available for Recreation Off-Highway Vehicles (ROV) operators and passengers from the Recreational Off-Highway Vehicle Association (ROHVA).
+Textron Off Road recommends that you complete this course before you first use your new ROV.

-This web-based course takes approximately two hours to complete and presents you with a certificate of accomplishment as soon as you complete the course.
+This online course takes approximately two hours to complete and presents you with a certificate of accomplishment as soon as you complete the course.
 The course does not have to be completed all at one time.
 It will remember where you left off and bring you back to that point when you return.